 5 minutes drive from Buley is Florence Falls.

 You can’t swim at the next stop, Tolmer Falls, but it’s easily one of the most spectacular falls in the park.
-We admired the falls from the viewing platform, but you can also take the 16 kilometre Tolmer Falls loop walk.
-As we were there mid morning and it was already extremely hot we decided against taking the walk.
+We admired the falls from the viewing platform, but you can also take the 16km Tolmer Falls loop walk.
+As we were there mid-morning and it was already extremely hot we decided against taking the walk.

 Drive 12 minutes west to Wangi Falls.
 These falls have a huge pool at the bottom and manicured lawns at the entrance, making it the perfect place for your picnic lunch.
 There is also a kiosk selling food if you didn’t bring a picnic.